A New Approach to Laplacian Solvers and Flow Problems: Introduction

-\textbf{Results.} To the best of our knowledge, this paper presents the first results on the convergence behavior of the min-sum algorithm applied to the voltage and flow problems.
-More broadly, we establish a general framework to analyze the convergence of the min-sum paradigm, which goes beyond the typical assumption of scaled-diagonal dominance.
-The algorithms that we analyze --- Algorithm \ref{alg:Min-sum voltages, quadratic messages} for the voltage problem and Algorithm \ref{alg:Min-sum, quadratic messages, no leaves} for the flow problem --- are easy to implement, with a pseudo-code that fits two lines.
-We study the behavior of these algorithms in $d$-regular graphs.
-In particular, for graphs with equal weights, when $d\ge 3$, we show that the error the algorithms commit is \emph{characterized} by quantities involving the difference of the distributions of non-backtracking random walks that start from neighbor nodes.
-We show that the convergence of the algorithms (we perform the analysis with respect to various norms) can be controlled by the total variation distance between these distributions.
-For some classes of graphs, such as $d/2$-connected cycles and $d/2$-dimensional tori, where $d$ is even, we present empirical evidence that the total variation distances of interest decay like $O(1/\sqrt{t})$, where $t$ is the iteration time, independently of the graph dimensions $n$ and $m$.
-This empirical evidence allows us to show that in these graphs, potentially under some additional assumptions on the problem inputs (depending on the norm used for the analysis), the min-sum algorithm can yield $\varepsilon$-approximate solutions for both the voltage and the flow problem with running time $O(m/\varepsilon^2)$, which is \emph{linear} in $m$.
+\underline{Results.} This paper investigates the convergence behavior of the Min-Sum algorithm applied to the voltage and flow problems and establishes a general framework for the analysis of message-passing algorithms that can accommodate for non contraction-based assumptions and for constrained-based optimization problems.
+The algorithms that we analyze---Algorithm \ref{alg:Min-Sum voltages, quadratic messages} for the voltage problem and Algorithm \ref{alg:Min-Sum, quadratic messages, no leaves} for the flow problem---are easy to implement, with a pseudo-code that fits two lines.
+We investigate the behavior of these algorithms on general weighted graphs, and we show that the error they incur can be characterized in terms of hitting times of ordinary diffusion random walks defined on the computation trees that are obtained by unraveling the operations of the algorithms with time \citep{WF01}.
+We specialize the analysis to the case of $d$-regular graphs.
+When $d=2$, we show that the flow algorithm converges to the true solution in the $\ell_\infty$ norm with rate $O(1/t)$, where $t$ is the iteration time, independently of the graph dimensions $n$ and $m$, yielding a $\varepsilon$-approximate solution with a running time $O(m/\varepsilon)$, linear in $m$ (Corollary \ref{cor:cycle conv}).
+On the other hand, when $d=2$, we show that the voltage algorithm does \emph{not} converge, as it keeps oscillating (Corollary \ref{cor:not convergence}).
+For graphs with equal weights, when $d\ge 3$, we show that the error both algorithms commit is characterized by quantities involving the difference of non-backtracking random walks on the original graph that originate from neighbor nodes (Lemma \ref{lem:regulargraph}).
+We show that the convergence rate of the algorithms (with respect to various norms) can be controlled by uniform bounds on the total variation distance between the distributions of these walks.
+For graphs where these bounds decay exponentially $O(e^{-t})$ (such as complete graphs, as we show numerically) or polynomially $O(1/t^\beta)$ with $\beta>0$ (such as cycles and tori, where $\beta=1/2$ as we show numerically), possibly under additional assumptions on the problem instance (depending on the norm chosen for the analysis), the Min-Sum algorithm yield $\varepsilon$-approximate solutions for both voltage and flow problem with time $O(m \log 1/\varepsilon)$ or $O(m /\varepsilon^{1/\beta})$, respectively, linear in $m$ (Theorem \ref{thm:runningtime} for voltages, and Theorem \ref{thm:runningtime flow} for flows).